Matsjohaa/ACIT4630-exam/README.md

 ```

 This parses the TEK17 snapshot, chunks it, ingests into ChromaDB, and runs an
-evaluation on the manual question set.
+evaluation on the manual question set, based on configutations in tek17.conf.

 Or run each step individually: